-When all is said and done, your college or university experience might turn out to be a collection of foggy memories, some you’re proud of and others you’d like to forget.
-Sure, the education you received might serve you well, but perhaps you’ll look back, years after graduation, and question whether you could have made your post-secondary years a little more memorable or noteworthy.
+When all is said and done, your college or university experience might turn out to be a collection of foggy memories – some you’re proud of and others you’d like to forget.
+Sure, the education you received might serve you well, but perhaps you’ll look back, years after graduation, and question whether you could have made your post-secondary years a little more noteworthy.

 Volunteer work raises self-esteem and looks great on a resume, not to mention the benefits it brings to others, whatever the cause.
 Check out the career center at your college or university to find volunteer positions available on your campus.
 You might even gain knowledge or skills that will help you in a future job.

 A leadership spirit is often all that’s needed to get the ball rolling for a good cause.
 If you’re going green and want others to join you, organize a swap event where students can exchange used items.
 Or, you could arrange a fundraiser for a charitable organization you support.
 Whatever the cause, you’ll be making a difference and getting some experience in event logistics!